spidernet-io/spiderpool/docs/usage/rdma-ib.md

 1. Ensure that the host machine has an Infiniband card installed and the driver is properly installed.

     In our demo environment, the host machine is equipped with a Mellanox ConnectX-5 VPI NIC.

     Follow [the official NVIDIA guide](https://developer.nvidia.com/networking/ethernet-software) to install the latest OFED driver.

     For Mellanox's VPI series network cards, you can refer to the official [Switching Infiniband Mode](https://support.mellanox.com/s/article/mlnx2-117-1997kn) to ensure that the network card is working in Infiniband mode.

     To confirm the presence of Inifiniband devices, use the following command:

+        ~# lspci -nn | grep Infiniband
+        86:00.0 Infiniband controller [0207]: Mellanox Technologies MT27800 Family [ConnectX-5] [15b3:1017]

+        ~# rdma link
+        link mlx5_0/1 subnet_prefix fe80:0000:0000:0000 lid 2 sm_lid 2 lmc 0 state ACTIVE physical_state LINK_UP

+        ~# ibstat mlx5_0 | grep "Link layer"
+        Link layer: InfiniBand

+    Check the ipoib interface of the Inifiniband device

         ~# ip a show ibs5f0
         9: ibs5f0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 2044 qdisc mq state UP group default qlen 256